gavintrent/http-web-server/README.md

   Manages reads and writes to the server. `handleRead` method passes received data into `request_parser` to convert it into an `HTTPRequest` object.
 If this succeeds, the request's URL is matched to a handler via the `dispatcher` and the request is passed to the matching handler.

+* login_handler.cc

+  Manages and registers user login.
+On success, generates and returns a session token.

+* logout_handler.cc

+  Manages user logout by  invalidating a session token passed via header or cookie.

+* session_store.cc

+  Maintains an in-memory map of session_token → user_id.

+* get_messages_handler.cc

+  Handles request to get all current messages to be displayed.

+* message_store.cc

+  Defines methods to add new messages, get all messages and maintain a vector of all current messages.
+Additionally, loads and persists messages form/to a file.

+* post_message_handler.cc

+  Handles request to add new messages by user.

 ## Custom HTTP Message Types

 Our server uses 2 custom types to define HTTP requests and responses.
 These are defined in `http_types.h`.